rvbug/cookie-ml/README.md

        You can use MKDocs / Docusaurus or similar static website generator for project documentation

 data - to store data
-  * train - For training you model
+    train - For training you model
-  * testing - For storing unseen data
+    testing - For storing unseen data
-  * raw - original data
+    raw - original data
-  * processed - cleaned/transformed data which will be split into train or test data
+    processed - cleaned/transformed data which will be split into train or test data

 Readme.md - Landing page of your project which is a markdown file Makefile - To automate your script and it's dependencies if you are going to use it
 ```

-# future support
+# Future support
 - create virtual env
 - Support for DVC
 - MKDocs & Docusaurus